-Business Loans from Commercial Banks for Small Businesses
+Commercial Bank Loans for Small Businesses

 Debt financing, or taking a small business loan is one important source of money for small businesses.
 A commercial bank is usually where small businesses turn first for a loan.
-It can be difficult for a start-up small business to get a commercial bank loan because of perceived risk.
+It can be difficult for a small start-up business to get a commercial bank loan because of perceived risk.
 Mature small businesses obtain loans regularly through commercial banks, though access has been more difficult during the Great Recession.

 What You Need To Know About Commercial Bank Lending: